SOUNDS-RESEARCH/riecovest/README.md

 pip install path/to/riecovest
 ```

 To run the examples "reproduce_covest_t_distribution.py" and "reproduce_spatial_filtering.py" which reproduces the results from the aforementioned paper, a longer list of dependencies is needed.
-This list of dependencies can be found in requirements_examples.txt, and can be installed with pip:
+These can be installed with pip using:
 ```
-pip install -r requirements_examples.txt
+pip install riecovest[examples]
 ```
 The example "reproduce_spatial_filtering.py" also makes use of the [MeshRIR](https://www.sh01.org/MeshRIR/) dataset.
 It must be downloaded from the original source along with the dataset loader irutilities.py.
 The dataset loader must be placed in the same folder as the example script.